kevinlanzon/find-a-curry/README.md

 - Validations
 - AJAX in Rails

-The objectives of this exercise was OOD, learning folder structure, setting up a postgresql database and TDD.
+The objectives of this exercise was OOD, learning folder structure, setting up a postgresql database and TDD...and find an awesome curry.

 Screenshot
 ---